ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 # Deploy a connector to archive Facebook data in Office 365

 This article contains the step-by-step process to deploy a connector that uses the Office 365 Import service to import data from Facebook Business pages to Office 365.
-For a high-level overview of this process and a list of prerequisites required to deploy a Facebook connector, see [Use sample connectors to archive third-party data in Office 365](archive-third-party-data-with-sample-connector.md).
+For a high-level overview of this process and a list of prerequisites required to deploy a Facebook connector, see [Use a sample connector to archive Facebook data in Office 365 (Preview)](archive-facebook-data-with-sample-connector.md).

 ## Step 1: Download the package

-Download the prebuilt package from repository’s Release section at <https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases>.
+Download the prebuilt package from the Release section in the GitHub repository at at <https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases>.
 Under the latest release, download the zip file named **SampleConnector.zip**.
 You will upload this zip file to Azure in Step 4.

 ## Step 2: Create an app in Azure Active Directory